Dale Martin (scholar)

-Dale Basil Martin (born 1954) is an American New Testament scholar and historian of Christianity.
+Dale Basil Martin (July 26, 1954 – November 17, 2023) was an American New Testament scholar and historian of Christianity.

 Career

 Martin joined the faculty of Yale University in 1999 and retired as the Woolsey Professor of Religious Studies in 2018.
 Before Yale, he was a faculty member at Rhodes College and Duke University.

-Martin has degrees from Abilene Christian University, Princeton Theological Seminary, and Yale.
+Martin held degrees from Abilene Christian University, Princeton Theological Seminary, and Yale.
 He was elected a Fellow of the American Academy of Arts and Sciences in 2009.

 Personal life

+Dale was born on July 26, 1954 in Baytown, Texas, to Harold Kelly Martin, Jr. and Joan Watson Martin.
 Martin grew up in Texas and attended a fundamentalist church related to the Churches of Christ.
-He is currently a member of the Episcopal Church.
-Martin is openly gay.
+He was a member of the Episcopal Church.
+Martin was openly gay.
+Dale Martin died peacefully on November 17, 2023, at 5:38 am at his home in Galveston, Texas, after a brief battle with cirrhosis of the liver.